MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/netcx/porting-ndis-to-netadapter-cx.md

 First, ensure that your project links against the latest version of KMDF.
 Also link against NetAdapterCxStub.lib (located in `Windows Kits\10\Lib\<latest_windows_version>\km\<architecture>\netadaptercx\1.0`).

-It is no longer strictly necessary to link against `ndis.lib`, although you may still want to use some NDIS APIs, so you may still link against it.
+Link against `ndis.lib` if your driver calls NDIS APIs.

-It is no longer necessary to set NDIS preprocessor macros, like NDIS650_MINIPORT=1.
+Remove NDIS preprocessor macros, like NDIS650_MINIPORT=1.

 Add these headers to every source file (or to your common/precompiled header):